JUNE 6, 2022

 What makes Ruby tick?

-The language owes the lion’s share of its success to two primary factors: a wide variety of ready-to-use plugins and the aforementioned RoR framework.
+The language owes the lion’s share of its success in backend for financial technology to two primary factors: a wide variety of ready-to-use plugins and the aforementioned RoR framework.
 The combination of these factors allows for the development of secure, stable, and maintainable solutions without stomping time-to-market delivery into the ground.

 The boot speed is also nothing to write home about but it is a pretty minor disadvantage.